Grass Valley, Oakland, California

 Grass Valley is a neighborhood in Oakland, California.
 Located in East Oakland in the hills east of Bishop O'Dowd High School and the Oakland Zoo.
-It straddles upper Golf Links Road and lies just west of Skyline Road's end.
+It straddles upper Golf Links Road and lies just west of Skyline Boulevard's end.
 It is adjacent to the Lake Chabot Golf Course.
-It is home to Fire Station #28, Grass Valley Elementary School and East Bay Bible Church.
+It is home to Grass Valley Elementary School, which was opened in 1953.